Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.targetSslProxies.setSslCertificates({ project: "project", targetSslProxy: "targetSslProxy",  });

 /*
 Sets the SSL policy for TargetSslProxy.
 The SSL policy specifies the server-side support for SSL features.
-This affects connections between clients and the load balancer.
+This affects connections between clients and the SSL proxy load balancer.
 They do not affect the connection between the load balancer and the backends.
 */
 await gapi.client.compute.targetSslProxies.setSslPolicy({ project: "project", targetSslProxy: "targetSslProxy",  });